 Think about what that means for your life?
 Can you ever truly relax if you live surrounded by clutter?
 Even if you don’t realise it, it’s always on your mind, and it will drain you.

 Decluttering teaches you about intentional living

 Every time you declutter something, you have to think intentionally about its place in your home: Why do I own this?
 How is it adding value to my life?
 Why should I keep it?

 You’ll repeat this process hundreds (if not thousands) of times while decluttering your home … and you know what?

-Obviously, it takes a lot of time and energy—especially if you have a lot of stuff.
-(I was a shopaholic for more than a decade so trust me, I know exactly how it feels!)
-Even if decluttering was “easy” to do, you’d still need time and energy to do the work.
+First, decluttering is hard because it takes a lot of time and energy—especially when you have a lot of stuff.
+(I was a shopaholic for more than a decade, so trust me, I know exactly how it feels!)
+Even if decluttering was easy to do, you’d still need to go through everything.